LagoVista/docs/Firmware/PlatformIO_Documentation/FirmwareExamples/ADC.md

 >>  ioConfig.ADC1Scaler = 1.0;\
 >Naturally, you'll want to repeat this code and change the nomenclature to match whichever ADC you happen to be using.
 ### Use:
->If you woudl like to use this example in a project, you'll need to copy over the functions:
+>If you would like to use this example in a project, you'll need to copy over the functions:
 >>  adc.setBankEnabled(1, true);\
 >>  adc.setBankEnabled(2, true);\
 >>  adc.setup(&ioConfig);